GoesToEleven/golang-web-dev/022_hands-on/02/11_hands-on/README.md

 # Building upon the code from the previous problem:

-Before we WRITE our RESPONSE , let's WRITE to our RESPONSE the STATUS LINE and some REPONSE HEADERS.
+Before we WRITE our RESPONSE, let's WRITE to our RESPONSE the STATUS LINE and some RESPONSE HEADERS.
 Remember the request line and status line:

 REQUEST LINE
 GET / HTTP/1.1